Virginia Tech’s second game of the season had less fanfare, but the result was the same, as it defeated Rhode Island 69-50.

 “These are two pretty good teams that are going to be really good,” Johnson said.
 “I’ve seen a lot in this team.
 We’ve got a lot to work on, but the goal has been, from day one, to get better every day.
 I think we took a step forward from Saturday night.”

 The Hokies were led in the scoring department by senior guard Erick Green, who poured in 25 points in 34 minutes.
 On Saturday, Green had 21 points against East Tennessee State in the Hokies 80-62 win.

-As a junior last season, Green averaged 15.6 points per game in over 35 minutes per game.
-Green already has back-to-back 20-point games this season — a feat he didn’t achieve all of last season.
+As a junior last season, Green averaged 15.6 points per game in more than 35 minutes per game.
+Green already has back-to-back 20-point games this season, a feat he didn’t achieve all of last season.
 His 25 points also tied career-high.

 “I honestly had no idea I had 25 until I was at the foul line and Jarell (Eddie) said, ‘You’re going for 30,’ and I looked up and just lost my focus," Green said.
 "Other than that I didn’t really care."